 Please purchase your copy of the 2023 Calendar to support your Society and to support local businesses.

-The calendar retails for a price of $10 (1-4 copies), $8 (5-9 copies) and $6 (>10 copies).
+The calendar retails for a price of $10 (1-9 copies), $8 (>10 copies).
 It will be available for retail from early October until the middle of January.

-In Regina, the calendar is available each fall at the MacKenzie Art Gallery, the Royal Saskatchewan Museum, and at the Artful Dodger, as well as at the University of Regina bookstore.
+In Regina, the calendar is available each fall (starting around Oct 17) at the MacKenzie Art Gallery, the Royal Saskatchewan Museum, Bushwakkers, and Fresh Air Experience.

-In Saskatoon, the calendar is now available at the U of S bookstore, the U of S Geology Department, and at McNally Robinson bookstore.
+In Saskatoon, the calendar is usually available at the McNally Robinson bookstore.

 You can also place larger orders of the calendar online by completing an order form (click here to download).

-A few copies of the second edition of the Saskatchewan Geology calendar are still available.
+A few copies of the third edition are still available.